mtorreao/docs.pt-br/docs/framework/wcf/diagnostics/wmi/tcptransportbindingelement.md

 ```

 ## <a name="methods"></a>Métodos

- A classe TcpTransportBindingElement não define quaisquer métodos.
+ A classe TcpTransportBindingElement não define nenhum método.

 ## <a name="properties"></a>Propriedades

  A classe TcpTransportBindingElement tem as seguintes propriedades:

 ### <a name="connectionpoolsettings"></a>ConnectionPoolSettings

  Tipo de dados: TcpConnectionPoolSettings

  Tipo de acesso: Somente leitura

- As configurações do pool de conexão.
+ As configurações do pool de conexões.

-### <a name="listenbacklog"></a>listenBacklog
+### <a name="listenbacklog"></a>ListenBacklog

  Tipo de dados: sint32

  Tipo de acesso: Somente leitura